Small-Group 3-Day South Coast and Golden Circle Tour with Glacier Hiking & Ice Caving

 Description

-Visit an ice cave and discover the most popular attractions in Iceland on this three-day small-group tour of the Golden Circle and South Coast, with glacier hiking included.
+Visit an ice cave and discover the most popular attractions in Iceland on this three-day small-group tour of the Golden Circle and South Coast, with glacier hiking and ice caving included.
 Travelers who want to see diverse landscapes, including the Jokulsarlon glacier lagoon, should book this best-value tour today.

 Your spectacular trip in Iceland starts with a convenient pick-up near your Reykjavik hotel.
 You'll meet your friendly tour guide, who will provide you with all the information and assistance you need for the next three days.